-In Ireland, women make up 51% of the population but only 15% of nationally elected representatives and 16% of those elected locally.
-Since the foundation of the State in 1918, just ninety-two women have been elected to office.
-Today, Ireland is ranked 109th out of 149 countries for female political representation and yet, at 15%, female representation has never been higher.
-To truly address the underrepresentation of women in politics, a combination of hard measures (for example, gender quotas) and softer measures (including training programs, mentoring, and women's political networks) must be provided.
+Historically in Ireland, women have made up 51% of the population but only 15% of nationally elected representatives and 16% of those elected locally.
+In 2013, The American Ireland Fund made a commitment through the Clinton Global Initiative to tackle this underrepresentation of women in Irish politics.
+The American Ireland Fund recognized that in order to truly address this issue, a combination of hard measures (for example, gender quotas) and softer measures (including training programs, mentoring and women's political networks) must be provided.